 Dominica citizenship by investment

-The Caribbean island of Dominica offers one of the cheapest and fastest routes to get a passport by investment.
-Starting from $200,000 investment, you and your immediate family can obtain a second passport in six to nine months.
-Dominica’s passport ranking is 78th in the world, and the passport offers visa free travel to over 140 destinations, with visa free countries including those in Europe’s Schengen Area.
+The Caribbean island of Dominica offers one of the cheapest and fastest routes to invest in the Caribbean and get a passport by investment.
+The Dominica citizenship by investment requires a minimum investment of $200,000.
+This allows you and your immediate family to obtain a second passport in six to nine months.
+Dominica’s passport ranking is 78th in the world, and the passport offers visa-free travel to over 140 destinations, with visa-free countries including those in Europe’s Schengen Area.

 Antigua and Barbuda citizenship by investment